-Dreaming Robots is a blog started a couple of years back by Dr. Michael Szollosy, a Lecturer and Researcher at the University of Sheffield.
+Dreaming Robots is a blog started a few years back by Dr. Michael Szollosy, a lecturer and researcher at the University of Sheffield.
 Michael has a background in English Literature and cultural theory, and has spent many years teaching psychoanalysis and psychoanalytic cultural theory at the School for Health and Related Research (ScHARR) at Sheffield.

 Michael one day met Prof. Tony Prescott and the good people from Sheffield Robotics; Tony was looking at the cultural reception of robots, wondering why every fantastic new development in robotics – meant to help people and make our lives better – was met with screeching headlines in the Daily Mail, accompanied by pictures of Arnold Schwarzenegger’s cyborg-enhanced face, declaring ‘Scientists Build Terminator Death Machines!’

 So we started with the question: Why are we afraid of robots?
 It turns out that there are many answers for this – and of course sometimes there are aspects of autonomous systems that are genuinely cause for alarm: check out the excellent work of the International Committee for Robot Arms Control (ICRAC) for more information.

 But looking at the films, the books, the newspapers and the video games, it soon became apparent that the robots we fear on our screens are not the same robots that one might find in every day life, or in the labs of the scientists that are working to make useful machines for the future.

 As Michael’s background was in psychoanalysis and psychoanalytic thinking, it soon became apparent to him that these monstrous robots come to represent a complex array of human anxieties projected out onto another, an empty mechanical container that becomes a walking, talking, laser-gun-toting symbol of some of our deepest fears.